mhdr/sc-widgets/raw/sc-feature/ScFeature.md

 Set the drawing limits (in percentage).<br />
 The assignment will do only if the values is different from infinity.

-- **int getGradientColor(float distance)**<br />
-Get the current gradient color by a ratio dependently about the distance from the starting of path, the colors array and the mode to draw.<br />
-The algorithm to calculate the color will vary by the current `ColorsMode` setting.
-If the colors are not defined will be returned the current color of painter.

 - **PointF getPoint(float distance)**<br />
 Return a point on path given the distance from the path start.